openshift/openshift-origin-design/designs/virtualization/4.6/Add-os-image-to-common-template/add-os-image-to-common-template 4.6.md

 ![OS dropdown](img/Admin-create-4.6-0-1.jpg)

-The OS dropdown would promote OSs backed by images by placing them on top.
-It will also have a search field to fetch all desired results without going through two lists.
+The options with included images will be marked with a "(source available)".
 This time, the user selects an OS without an available image/source.

 ![No OS image available warning](img/Admin-create-4.6-0-2.jpg)